 And that wasn't the only time people have shown tremendous generosity and help for the 78-year-old.

 In 2017, Kerri-Anne told 9Honey about calling in a local fire brigade in order to help make their Christmas just that little bit easier - and the story is a sweet reminder of the couple's perseverance and strength.

-Kerrie Anne and John's world was turned upside down when John suffered a freak fall at a golf resort near Coffs Harbour in 2016, leaving him with quadriplegia.
-And when a close friend announced that Christmas Eve celebrations would be taking place at their house this year, the couple were left wondering how they'd navigate John's wheelchair into the event.
+Kerri-Anne and John's world was turned upside down when John suffered a freak fall at a golf resort near Coffs Harbour in 2016, leaving him with quadriplegia.
+And when a close friend announced that Christmas Eve celebrations would be taking place at their house in 2017, the couple were left wondering how they'd navigate John's wheelchair into the event.

-Speaking with 9Honey, the beloved showbiz legend said she asked the local fireys to lend a helping hand come Christmas Eve.
+The beloved showbiz legend told Nine Honey she decided to ask the local fireys to lend a helping hand come Christmas Eve.